 Okay… go ahead and paint on that first coat!

 If you decide to create the distressed look by applying wax, wait 30 minutes after application and then go over the areas in which the wax was applied with sandpaper.
 The paint will easily sand off, creating a distressed look.
 Remember to go over the sanded areas with a damp rag to remove any excess dust prior to applying your next coat of paint.

 Fusion Mineral paint is dry to the touch after 2 hours, however, it is recommended that you wait 4 hours before applying your next coat.
 I decided to go over the distressed areas with the Beeswax Distressing Block before each coat, and sand it off each time.
 Here’s the final result…

 Because I chose to use a white paint over a dark surface, it took a total of 4 coats of paint to fully cover the piece, however, I was able to do all four coats with just one jar of paint (and I still have some left over)!

 Fusion Mineral Paint dries to a matte finish, and doesn’t require a top coat/seal in most circumstances, however, if you are painting a heavily used piece, you can apply Tough Coat™ Wipe On Poly.

 While many would choose to stop at this point, I decided to add a little pop of color by painting the drawers in the color Inglenook.
 I followed all the steps from above, however, I did not distress any part of the drawers, and it only took two coats of paint to cover.

 The last step was to add cute drawer liners.
 And guess where I found them?
 The Dollar Tree!
 Black and white floral contact paper for $1?
 Yes please.
-(Similar from Amazon).
+(Larger and very similar liner from Amazon).
 Each roll covered 2 drawers, so I spent $3 total.

 *To avoid the difficulty of working with contact paper, I simply cut the backing off only on the four corners; this way it sticks, but remains easy to work with.